chuckfairy/ether-sheet-music/README.md

 # TODO

+- Sequencer
+- Contract onlyOwner allow change of minimum and milestone goal to future proof
-- Midi download fix, problem exists in abcjs
+- Midi download fix, problem exists in abcjs for linux

 ## Maybes